srimathifocus/backend-billingsoftware/API_DOCUMENTATION.md

 ```
 GET /api/loans/inactive
 ```
-Returns all inactive (repaid) loans with repayment details.
+Returns all repaid loans with repayment details.

 #### Search Loans by Phone
 ```